dash-ui/babel-plugin-dash/README.md

           // Transforms based on the `mq` export in `src/styles`
           // i.e. import {mq} from './styles'
           mq: {'./src/styles': 'mq'},
+          // If using @dash-ui/mq
+          // Transforms based on the `responsiveStyles` export in `src/styles`
+          // i.e. import {responsiveStyles} from './styles'
+          responsive: {'./src/styles': 'responsiveStyles'},
         },
       },
     ],